Theodore K. Rabb

 Theodore K. Rabb (March 5, 1937 – January 7, 2019) was an American historian specializing in the early modern period of European history.
-He was a Professor Emeritus in the Department of History at Princeton University.
+He was a professor of history at Princeton University.
 He was one of the leading scholars in the field of 16th- and 17th-century Europe, focusing on varying topics such as climate history and food history.

 Education

-Born in Teplice-Sanov, Czechoslovakia, to Oskar and Rose (Oliner) Rabinowicz.
+Rabb was born in Teplice-Sanov, Czechoslovakia, to Oskar and Rose (Oliner) Rabinowicz.
 His father was an author and professor, and in 1939 the family emigrated, settling in London.
 He studied at The Queen's College, Oxford (B.A., 1958; M.A., 1962) and at Princeton University (M.A., 1960; Ph.D., 1961).
 His Ph.D. advisers were Elmore Harris Harbison and Frank Craven.
 Rabb was a professor of history at Stanford University, Northwestern University, and Harvard University before becoming an associate professor at Princeton University in 1967.

 Career

 He was a member of the Princeton faculty since 1967, teaching in both the History Department and in Humanistic Studies, an interdisciplinary program.
 He also directed Princeton's Community College programs.

 In 1970, the same year he received a Guggenheim Fellowship, he co-founded the Journal of Interdisciplinary History with Robert I. Rotberg.
 He was also an advisor for the 1993 television series Renaissance.
 He was a member of the board of editors of the journals Computers and the Humanities, Computer Studies in the Humanities and Verbal Behavior, and Climatic Change.

 He also served on the boards of the Hebrew University of Jerusalem and Save Venice, and he chaired the National Council for History Education and the New Jersey Council for the Humanities.